aellas/QtileDots/README.md

 ## Theme Selector

-This setup includes a **basic theme selector** that allows you to quickly change between different themes with a keybind.
+This setup includes a **basic theme selector** that allows you to quickly change between different themes, please see **Keybinds** on how to switch themes.

-### Keybind to Switch Themes
-- **Mod + Shift + T**: Switch between available themes.
-This can be modified to add more themes or further customize the theme-switching functionality.

-Check the **Key Binds** section below for more information on keybindings and how to use the theme selector.

-## Main Key Binds
+## Main Keybinds

 | Keybind | Description |
 |---|---|